ga4gh/data-security/AAI/FAQ.md

 and the `jwks_uri` entry.

-As with JKU - it is important that OIDC discovery is limited only to JWT issuer URLs that are in some way whitelisted.
+As with JKU - it is important that OIDC discovery is limited only to JWT issuer URLs that are in some way allow-listed.
 It is **NEVER** valid to perform discovery on an arbitrary issuer encountered in a JWT.
-Luckily, the concept of whitelisting issuers is already in some way inherent to the way trust relationships are established, and hence this whitelist should already be present in the system.
+Luckily, the concept of allow-listing issuers is already in some way inherent to the way trust relationships are established, and hence this allow list should already be present in the system.

 Also as with JKU, the content of the discovery protocol and key sets can be cached